marcelosalloum/iOS-Bootstrap/README.md

 ### Views

-* Views Interface: the interface was mainly built from storyboards.
+* **Views Interface**: the interface was mainly built from storyboards.
 Since I currently hav more experience with code built interfaces, I decided to challenge myself with storyboard this time, to make sure I know well of both approaches.
-* Reusable Views: The project uses reusable Xibs that are actually drawn in the interface builder through `IBDesignable`.
+* **Reusable Views**: The project uses reusable Xibs that are actually drawn in the interface builder through `IBDesignable`.
-* IBInspectable: there are a few designable views that are not being highly used at te moment, but are very customizable
+* **IBInspectable**: there are a few designable views that are not being highly used at te moment, but are very customizable

 ### API